w3c/vc-jose-cose/explainer.md

 working draft that corresponds to this work item) provide a JSON-LD data model that enables the issuance, sharing, and verification of digital credentials in a secure and interoperable manner.
-These credentials provide a way for individuals, organizations, or entities to digitally represent and share their qualifications, attributes, or other relevant information.
+These credentials provide a way for individuals, organizations, and other entities to digitally represent and share their qualifications, attributes, or other relevant information.
 Verifiable Credentials are designed to enhance trust, privacy, and control in digital interactions by allowing the owner of the credentials to control how their information is shared and verified.

-Multiple different methods can be used to cryptographically secure content encoded using the Verifiable Credentials (VCs) data model.
+Multiple different methods can be used to cryptographically secure content encoded using the Verifiable Credentials (VC) data model.
 [JWTs](https://www.rfc-editor.org/rfc/rfc7519) provide a
 widely deployed approach to signing information.
 This specification provides the details necessary to utilize JWTs as a securing mechanism